 Selecting the Court

-The petition is typically filed in a court that has the appropriate jurisdiction, which might be a federal, state, or higher court, depending on the case’s nature and the legal framework governing the detention.
+The petitioner usually files the petition in a court with the appropriate jurisdiction, which may be a federal, state, or higher court, depending on the nature of the case and the legal framework governing the detention.

 Presenting Evidence